Megrivirus: Structure

 Viruses in Megrivirus are non-enveloped, with icosahedral and spherical geometries, and T=pseudo3 symmetry.
 The diameter is around 30 nm.
 Genomes are linear and non-segmented, around 9kb in length.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by attachment of the virus to host receptors, which mediates endocytosis.
 Replication follows the positive stranded RNA virus replication model.
 Positive stranded RNA virus transcription is the method of transcription.
 The virus exits the host cell by lysis, and viroporins.
-Turkey serve as the natural host.
+Birds serve as the natural host.